awsdocs/amazon-transcribe-developer-guide/doc_source/websocket-med.md

 You use the request URL with your WebSocket library to make the request to the Amazon Transcribe Medical service\.

-### Including WebSocket Request Headers<a name="websocket-headers-med"></a>
+### Including WebSocket request headers<a name="websocket-headers-med"></a>

 The request to Amazon Transcribe Medical must include the following headers\.
-Typically these headers are managed by your WebSocket client library\.
+Typically thesemed headers are managed by your WebSocket client library\.

 ```
 Host: transcribestreaming.region.amazonaws.com:8443